TOAST-DOCS/Data-Query/en/console-user-guide.md

 * Iceberg data already exists in Object Storage.
 How can I apply it to a DataQuery?
     * You can register by running register_table.
 See Data management > Register a table.
 * Only Parquet files exist in Object Storage.
 How can I make them into Iceberg tables?
-    * After creating an Iceberg table, you can add data using the add_files and add_files_with_partition functions.
+    * After creating an Iceberg table, you can add data using the add_files and add_files_with_partition procedures.
 * I want to add only Parquet data to an Iceberg table that already exists.
-    * You can add data using the add_files, add_files_with_partition functions.
+    * You can add data using the add_files, add_files_with_partition procedures.

 ## External Integration
 ### Trino cli